1940

 ranch.
 Howard Hughes was said to have visited

-the ranch twice and likely landed here as well.
+the ranch twice and landed here, as well.

-Local media covered the opening dedication ceremonies of the the Frye landing field which was
+Local media covered the opening dedication ceremonies of the Frye landing field, which was

-officially dedicated on October 25, 1941 and officially christened the “Verde Valley Airport”.
-On
+officially dedicated, on October 25th 1941, and officially christened the “Verde Valley Airport”.

-that day over two hundred people attended the event.
-That important October day, excited local
+On that day, over two hundred people attended the event.
+On this important October day

-people listened to the guest speaker, president of TWA (Frye) who not only was one of the best
+excited local people listened to the guest speaker (TWA president Frye), who not only was one

-pilots in the country, but a national aviation celebrity as well.
-In his speech, Jack talked about
+of the best pilots in the country but a national aviation celebrity, as well.
+In his speech, Jack

-the future of Verde Valley aviation and TWA.
-After which, he took local aviation officials on
+talked about the future of Verde Valley aviation, and TWA.
+After which he took local aviation

-flights over the location in his "private Lockheed plane" as a newspaper writer coined it.
-Jack
+officials on flights over the location in his "private Lockheed plane" as a newspaper writer

-always shared his accomplishments and it was only logical for him to open what was originally
+coined it.
+Jack always shared his accomplishments, and it was only logical for him to open what

-meant to be his "private" airstrip up to public use and the Army.
+was originally meant to be his "private" airstrip, to public use, and the Army.

 The photos below were offered to me in (2004) by one of the nicest people I have had contact